rodo008/XKCD/README.md

 B) Domain: This project keep the binary class (POCO) equivalent from json response in the remote site https://xkcd.com/info.0.json.
 This class is wrapper json from remote URL

-C) Service: In this project It wrapper the remote url of XKCD exposing two methods that getting today's Comic info and specific Commic info.
-Here we do using of json response serialization to WebComic binary class and use her as Model between the View and controller.
+C) Service: In this project It wrapper the remote url of XKCD exposing two methods that getting today's Comic info and specific Comic info.
+Here we do using the json response for serialization to WebComic binary class and use her as Model between the View and controller.

 D) UnitTestProject: Keep the solution test of the class methods